API Reference#

 Parameters:

-• sub (Optional[str]) – Name of the subject to find the next session of.
+• sub (str) – Name of the subject to find the next session of.

 • return_with_prefix (bool) – If True, return with the “ses-” prefix.

-• local_only (bool) – If True, only get names from `local_path, otherwise from local_path and central_path.
+• include_central (bool) – If False, only get names from local_path, otherwise from local_path and central_path.
+If in local-project mode, this flag is ignored.

 Return type: